aristanetworks/avd/docs/howto/node_types.md

 ## Introduction to Node Types

-In Arista's AVD, a **Node Type** is a template that defines the behavior and configuration of a group of devices with a similar function.
+A **Node Type** is a data model template that defines the behavior and configuration of a group of devices with a similar function.
 Instead of configuring every switch from scratch, you assign a `node_type` to it, and AVD applies a pre-defined set of design rules.

 The `eos_designs` role comes with built-in node types like `spine`, `l3leaf`, and `l2leaf`.
 While these defaults cover most L3LS EVPN designs, AVD gives you the flexibility to customize them or create your own.